 Waiting for a donor organ

-If the transplant center medical team finds that you're a good candidate for a heart transplant, the center will register you on a waiting list.
+If the transplant center medical team determines that you're a good candidate for a heart transplant, the center will register you on a waiting list.
+At any given time, there are about 3,000 people in the U.S. waiting for heart transplants.
 Unfortunately, there aren't enough hearts for every person in need, and some people die while waiting for a transplant.

 When a donor heart becomes available, the donor-recipient matching system considers these factors to make a match: